 * Remember - Authorized Users do not have access to 'Your Connection' and both you and the authorized users will receive e-mail notification when your eBills are posted.
 It only takes a minute to authorize users and all you need is their email address!

-- Your authorized user will now receive an email with their special link for access and instructions for logging on
+- Your authorized user will now receive an email with their unique link for access and instructions for logging on.

 * Authorized users will access TouchNet using their own E-mail and password.